 But let’s look at another set of challenges they could be facing if they don’t.
 Such as diabetes, high blood pressure or obesity.

 One set of challenges is significantly better than the others.

 Would you rather deal with the struggle of exercise today or with possible health problems in the future?
 Working out now or obesity in the future?
 Eating right now or diabetes in the future?

 Here’s the thing: struggles, problems, challenges never really go away — they simply change according to circumstances.

-Even people who reach their desired weight, still have struggles and challenges.
+Consider this: Even people who reach their desired weight still have struggles and challenges.
 They still have to wake up early and work out in cold weather.
 They may get blisters or need to buy new running shoes every few months.

 It’s a myth to think that once you reach your desired weight your problems will go away.
 They won’t.
 You’ll just have a different set of problems because life is full of them.